 Fight the Fight has toured Europe several times and supported big acts like Satyricon, Kvelertak, and Avenged Sevenfold.
-This summer the band made their debut at some of the biggest rock and metal festivals in addition to supporting Satyricon on their European tour.
+In 2017 the band made their debut at some of the biggest rock and metal festivals in addition to supporting Satyricon on their European tour.

 What did you think when you were asked to participate in this project?